Last Updated on

 If passive income was easy, everybody would throw their resignation letters at their bosses and moonwalk out of the office.

-Across multiple verticals, companies creating connections are the ones profiting most.
-Airbnb, Prosper, Udemy, and even eBates are all companies connecting sellers to services and taking a cut in the middle.
+Companies popping up today are the middlemen – ones who connect the business to the consumer – Airbnb, Uber, DoorDash, Prosper, Udemy, and even eBates are all companies connecting sellers to services and taking a cut in the middle.

 You have to be willing to put in the hard work upfront and break your goals into manageable chunks.
 As I have a full-time job and a side business, average work weeks can swell to 80-100 hours/week.
 If you don’t have that kind of dedication, you’re going to struggle to succeed without a substantial investment upfront.